Skip to main content

 Estimated Read Time: 2 minutes

-May’s listings translate into 4.0 months of inventory, up from 2.7 months last year.
+The Houston resale market has 4.5 months of inventory, up from 3.2 months this time last year.
 That’s how long it will take to deplete current inventory based on the prior 12 months’ sales activity.
 A 3.5- to 4.0-month supply is considered a balanced market, where neither seller nor buyer has an advantage.
-Inventory was at its lowest in March of ’22 when there was only a 1.1-month supply.
+With inventory exceeding four months, Houston has shifted from a seller’s market to a buyer’s market.

 Prepared by Greater Houston Partnership Research